Ramat Gan: Sports

 The Maccabiah Games are held in Ramat Gan every four years.
 Ramat Gan Stadium was Israel's national football stadium until 2014.
 The stadium can seat up to 41,583 in practice (the official capacity is 13,370 seats).
 Hakoah Amidar Ramat Gan and Hapoel Ramat Gan, who both play at the Winter Stadium, are the city's main football clubs, both having won the championship at some point in their history.
 Beitar Ramat Gan plays in the South A Division of Liga Bet (fourth tier league), whilst F.C.
 Mahanaim Ramat Gan, Maccabi Hashikma Hen, Maccabi Spartak Ramat Gan, and Shikun Vatikim Ramat Gan are all playing in the Tel Aviv Division of Liga Gimel (fifth tier league).
 The now-defunct clubs Maccabi Ramat Gan and Maccabi Ramat Amidar were both involved in mergers which formed Hakoah Amidar.
 In basketball, Ironi Ramat Gan plays in Ligat HaAl, the top division.

+Voting Patterns

+In the 2022 election, 62 percent of voters in Ramat Gan voted for the parties of the center-left coalition led by Yair Lapid, while 34 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.5 percent voted for the Arab parties.